dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 ## Job memory

-In dbt Cloud, each run of a job executes in a pod with a default megabyte (MB) memory limit.
-If a job uses up all of the memory, the pod is terminated with a "memory limit error" message.
-There isn't a memory limit set at the account-level.
+In dbt Cloud, the amount of memory available for running jobs is set at the account-level, not for each job separately.
+Whenever a job runs, and it reaches the memory limit set on the account, the run is terminated with a "memory limit error" message.

 Jobs consume a lot of memory in the following situations:
 - A high thread count was specified